1 dead after goose causes Pennsylvania motorcycle crash - NewsBreak

 The crash happened Friday in Croydon, Pennsylvania.
 The driver was on a Harley Davidson just before 9 a.m. when a goose reportedly came flying out of the woods, hitting the motorcyclist in the head.

 Bristol Borough Police said the goose caused the motorcyclist to side-swipe a car before running head-on into a Toyota Highlander SUV.
-The motorcyclist was not wearing a helmet at the time, according to the report.Man flees police, throws toilet from roof of apartment building
+The motorcyclist was not wearing a helmet at the time, according to the report.Buffalo police officers cleared for pushing over 75-year-old protester

 The motorcyclist was pronounced dead at the scene.